JoacimWall/joacimwall.github.io/blog_source/docs/multilingual_support.md

+---
+title: "Adding multilingual support to Xamarin Forms"
+authors: ["joacim.Wall@gmail.com"]
+date: "2021-01-09 12:18"
+---

-## Add multilingual support to Xamarin
+## Adding multilingual support to Xamarin
 In this article I will show you how to add multilingual support to a Xamarin forms project.
 We will use standard Resources files to handle the different languages and in part 2 I will show you how to use the [Multilingual Extension](https://github.com/JoacimWall/Visual-studio-multilingual-extension) for simplify the synchronization from the master file to different language files.

 ### Lets get started